TIBCOSoftware/snappydata/docs/howto/load_data_from_external_data_stores.md

 <a id="howto-external-source"></a>
 # How to Load Data from External Data Stores (e.g. HDFS, Cassandra, Hive, etc)

-SnappyData comes bundled with the libraries to access HDFS (Apache compatible).
+TIBCO ComputeDB comes bundled with the libraries to access HDFS (Apache compatible).
 You can load your data using SQL or DataFrame API.

 ## Example - Loading data from CSV file using SQL